 The measure of the acidity or alkalinity of soil is referred to as the soil pH and is determined by a soil test.
 (Information on procedures for having your soil tested can be obtained from your county Extension office.)
 If the soil test shows the soil is too acidic, lime can be used to bring the soil into an optimum pH range.
 If the soil is too alkaline, sulfur is used to reduce the alkalinity.
 On the pH scale, soil that is neutral will have a reading of 7.0.
 Readings below 7.0 indicate the soil is acidic, while those reading above 7.0 indicate an alkaline condition.
 Vegetable crops, as a group, prefer a slightly acidic soil of about 6.5 pH.

-The charts on page 2 will serve as a guide as to how much lime or sulfur must be used to correct the soil pH.
+The tables below will serve as a guide as to how much lime or sulfur must be used to correct the soil pH.

 Starting with a Soil Test